mdjfs/expo-image-multiple-picker/README.md

 The `albumColumns` property will change the number of columns in the album viewer

-Obviously, there is no selection limit, this is what the image selector looks like with 32 columns (and it works):
+Obviously, there is no selection limit, this is how the image selector looks like with 32 columns (and it works):

 ![Image](https://imgur.com/nURr9g2.png)